Equivariant Quantum Cohomology of the Grassmannian via the Rim Hook Rule: The equivariant rim hook rule

-In \cite{MihalceaAdvances}, Mihalcea proves that the $T_n$-equivariant quantum cohomology ring $QH^*_{T_n}(Gr(k,n))$ of the Grassmannian $Gr(k,n)$ is isomorphic to the quotient ring: where $\Lambda$ is again the ring $\mathbb{Z}[t_1, \ldots, t_n]$ of polynomials in the torus weights $t_i$.
-In this case we realize the $s_\lambda(x|t)$ as elements of the ring using the \textbf{Jacobi-Trudi formula}:
+In Theorem 1.1 of \cite{MihalceaTransactions}, Mihalcea proves that the $T_n$-equivariant quantum cohomology ring $QH^*_{T_n}(Gr(k,n))$ of the Grassmannian $Gr(k,n)$ is isomorphic to the quotient ring: In this case we realize the $s_\lambda(x|t)$ as elements of $QH^*_{T_n}(Gr(k,n)) $ using the \textbf{factorial Jacobi-Trudi formula} due to Chen and Louck; see Theorem 3.3 in \cite{ChenLouck}, or alternatively p.
+56 in \cite{Macdonald} for this particular formulation:

-\subsection{The Rim Hook Rule}
+\subsection{The rim hook rule}

 In \cite{BCFF}, Bertram, Ciocan-Fontanine, and Fulton established a delightful rule presenting quantum Littlewood-Richardson coefficients as signed sums of classical Littlewood-Richardson coefficients.
 The rim hook algorithm as phrased in \cite{BCFF} does not use the language of lifting Schubert classes, rather carrying out multiplication in the ring of Schur polynomials in the variables $x_1, \ldots, x_k$.
-We rephrase \cite{BCFF}'s main lemma below to draw the most natural parallel to our result.
-Choose the identity map to lift classes in $H^*(Gr(k,n))$ to $H^*(Gr(k,2n-1))$ and denote this lift of $\sigma_{\lambda}$ by $\widehat{\sigma_{\lambda}}$.
+We rephrase the main result from \cite{BCFF} below to draw the most natural parallel to our result.

+First we briefly review some required combinatorial terminology.
+Any box in a Young digram has an associated \textbf{hook}, consisting of all boxes to the right and below the given box, including the box itself.
+If the number of boxes in such a hook equals $n$, then we call this an \textbf{$n$-hook}.
+Each $n$-hook corresponds to an \textbf{$n$-rim hook}, consisting of the $n$ contiguous boxes running along the border of the Young diagram, starting from the top rightmost box and ending at the bottom-most box of the $n$-hook; see Figure \ref{fig:hooks} for an example.
+Removing all possible $n$-rim hooks from a partition $\gamma$ in any order results in the \textbf{$n$-core} for $\gamma$.
+We illustrate the process of obtaining the $n$-core of a partition in Figure \ref{fig:core}.
+Note that there are often multiple ways to remove $n$-rim hooks from a Young diagram; however, the $n$-core is unique.